junobuild/workshop/README.md

 Before we can integrate Juno into an app, we’ll need to create a satellite.
 This process is explained in detail in the [documentation](https://juno.build/docs/add-juno-to-an-app/create-a-satellite).

+> New developers will also need to sign in to Juno's [console](https://console.juno.build) and may even need to create an Internet Identity.

 Moreover, you also need to install the SDK.

 ```bash